MarynaShavlak/dev-interview-hub/src/entities/Rating/ui/FeedbackModal/README.md

 ```

 ## Props
+The `FeedbackModal` interface extends `TestProps` to include the optional `data-testid` property, allowing for easier identification and testing of the component in various testing environments
 The **`FeedbackModal`** component accepts the following props:

 | Prop               | Type                               | Required / Optional | Description                                           |